darksteelcode/comp16_compilers/README.md

 ```
 //jumps to the address 0xf3a1
 prb CR 0xf3'h; //Set the CR high byte equal to 0xf3.
 The 'h just specifies that this is the high byte being operated on.
-jmp CR 0xa1; //Set the CR low byte equal to 0xa1, and move it to the PC, which will cause a jump once this instruction completes
+jmp CR 0xa1; //Set the CR low byte equal to 0xa1, and move it to the PC, which will cause a jump once this instruction completes.
 ```